IAEA-NDS/DATP-Python/README.md

-Now that a first draft version of the Python code is available, with large probability fully functionally equivalent to the Fortran version due to implementing exactly the same program flow and the equivalence of the output being tested, the Python will be incrementally refactored, always validating the effect of updates against the output of the original Fortran version.
+Now that a first draft version of the Python code is available, with large probability fully functionally equivalent to the Fortran version due to implementing exactly the same program flow and the equivalence of the output being tested, the Python code is going to be incrementally refactored, always validating the effect of updates against the output of the original Fortran version.